-One of the best ways to reuse old wood is to reuse it.
-Wood is referred to as building material for a specific reason, and that is because it is an excellent source for building different structures.
-Wood is considered perfect for building different decorative structures in the garden, and you can also use it to make furniture.
+One of the best ways to make use of old wood is to reuse it.
+Wood is referred to as a building material for a specific reason.
+It is an excellent source for building different structures, from decorative structures in the garden to furniture.

 Treated wood like railroad ties and utility poles are especially good for repurposing.
-Pieces of wood can be used to construct fences, bridges, barriers, etc. They can be used in order to control erosion.
-However, there might be a risk of water contamination.
+They can come in handy in constructing fences, bridges, barriers, etc. They can even be used to control erosion, albeit posing a slight risk of water contamination.

 3. Use It As Compost